retooth2/xenharmlib/doc/primelimit_tunings.rst

          PrimeLimitPitchSeq([1, 5/4, 3/2], 7-Limit)

-As a more structured approach Prime Limit Tunings also offer builder methods to create harmonic primitives from :class:`~xenharmlib.core.frequencies.FrequencyRatio` objects:
+As a more structured approach, Prime Limit Tunings also offer builder methods to create harmonic primitives from :class:`~xenharmlib.core.frequencies.FrequencyRatio` objects: